Skip to content

 Select subtitle or caption file

 17. Browse your computer for the caption file to upload.
-Typically, the caption file will be saved as a .vtt or .srt file.
-Visit YouTube's webpage on supported subtitle and closed caption files.
+The caption file will typically be saved as a .vtt or .srt file.
+Visit YouTube's webpage for supported subtitle and closed caption files.

 1. If you recorded your video in Zoom, you can download and save the audio transcript file or closed caption file to your local computer.